Breno30/scalable-wordpress/README.md

 ## Design decisions and trade-offs

+- **Scalable defaults, not full high availability** keep demonstration costs lower.
+The default runs one EC2 instance and a Single-AZ RDS database; increase Auto Scaling capacity and enable RDS Multi-AZ for a production availability target.
 - **One NAT gateway per Availability Zone** avoids a cross-zone dependency for private workloads, but it is the largest fixed cost.
 A development variant could use one NAT gateway at the cost of lower resilience.
 - **EFS for uploads** makes EC2 instances replaceable and supports horizontal scaling, though it costs more and has different latency characteristics than local disk.
 - **AWS-managed database credentials** keep the password out of Terraform configuration and state inputs.
 The instance role can read only that specific secret.